wdawson/okta.github.io/_source/_posts/2018-10-30-node-express-typescript.md

 {% img blog/node-express-typescript/navigation.jpg alt:"Navigation" width:"800" %}{: .center-image }

-## Create the API with Node and PostreSQL
+## Create the API with Node and PostgreSQL

 The next step is to add the API to the Guitar Inventory application.
 However, before moving on, you need a way to store data.